mjohanning99/AvianAtlas/General/Local Patch Birding.md

 Local Patch Birding is a term used to describe regularly [[Birding|birding]] at an area that is very close to one's home.
+An example is the [[Locations/Luttergrünzug|Luttergrünzug]], my personal local patch.
 There is no actual definition for it yet, but if you have to drive to get there, I would no longer call it Local Patch Birding.

 Not only is this the most ecologically-friendly way of birding (as you can walk or cycle to your local patch), it is also, in my opinion, one of the most exciting for various reasons.